cooljoseph1/gpt2-haliax/README.md

 ## TODO
 - [ ] Get inference to go longer than 1024 tokens.
 (GPT2 was only trained with 1024 positional embeddings.
 This might not be possible to do efficiently.)
+- [ ] Figure out a way to do Ahead-Of-Time compilation?
+Might be useful for speeding things up over multiple prompts
 - [ ] Add training in a train/ folder (right now it has inference in a run/ folder)
 - [ ] Figure out a better way to load safetensors?
 Right now I'm using Pytree2Safetensors, which is a not-very-polished library I made in a few hours.